-The Big Picture: economic and political summary for November from QuotedData
+The Big Picture: economic and political summary for May from QuotedData

 Every month here at QuotedData, the investment trust analysts collate the insights on markets and economics taken from comments made by chairmen and managers of investment companies investing across the globe.
 We organise these to highlight what the sector’s trusts believe are the factors relevant to performance in their particular geography or industry sector.

 Markets had another good month in April, with each of the indices in the adjacent chart rising by at least 2%.
 The US led performance once more as investors retreated from government treasury bonds, which resulted in yields widening (as their prices declined).

 Emerging markets had a good month as well, probably benefitting from the fact that it now appears the US Federal Reserve is unlikely to raise interest rates for the foreseeable future.

 |USD / CHF||1.0193||+2.4|

 |USD / CNY||6.7348||+0.3|

 |Indicator||30/04/19||Change on month %|